LucaMayerDalverny/DocFromCom/README.md

 ### Requirements

-Since DocFromCom was written in php, you must have php on your computer in order to run it
+Since DocFromCom was written in php, you must have php on your computer in order to run it (link to the download for [Windows](https://windows.php.net/download/)).

 ### Installation

-First, you have to download the lastest release, which is a `.phar` archive.
+First, you have to download the [lastest release](https://github.com/LucaMayerDalverny/DocFromCom/releases), which is a `.phar` archive.

-### Utilisation
+### Use

 You can read the [User manual](https://github.com/LucaMayerDalverny/DocFromCom/blob/master/USER_MANUAL.md) to know how to use DocFromCom.